 The Spanish moss-draped live oaks stand over the streets and squares of Savannah like the cover of a great book.
-Walk below them and unlock the many stories of Georgia’s oldest city, while writing one of your own.
+Walk below them and unlock the many stories of Georgia's oldest city, while writing one of your own.

 In addition to colorful history, you'll find contemporary eateries, historic attractions and great museums in the city TIME Magazine named one of the World’s Greatest Places to explore in 2021.
 Here is a full day or two worth of things to do in one of our favorite Georgia cities, Savannah.

 Start with breakfast

 Back In The Day Bakery

 Start your Savannah adventure at this award-winning, much-lauded Southern bakery.
 They make things the old-fashioned way, and owners Cheryl and David Day include lots of love in everything they bake.
 Make sure to get a cupcake to go – you can pretend it's a muffin and eat it right away if you want.

-Cupcake in hand, take a leisurely one-mile walk up Bull Street to Forsyth Park for a selfie at the most iconic (and most photographed) fountain in Savannah.
-Fun fact about the Forsyth Park Fountain, it was ordered from a catalog.
+Breakfast in hand, take a leisurely walk up Bull Street to Forsyth Park for a selfie at the most iconic (and most photographed) fountain in Savannah.
+Fun fact about the Forsyth Park Fountain: it was ordered from a catalog.
 Yup, you can find similar fountains in New York, Peru and France.

 Take the kids to play